 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Melanoma.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About the skin

 The skin is the largest organ in the body.
 It protects against infection and injury and helps regulate body temperature.
 The skin also stores water and fat and produces vitamin D.

 The skin is made up of 3 main layers:

 Epidermis: The outer layer of skin.